• Inclusivity, Instructional / Course Design, Instructional Strategies, Internationalization

 From Modelling to Designing Intercultural Curricula

-You now know that you have pretty decent intercultural teaching capacities.
-You have continued to develop an awareness of your own identity and are modelling perspective-taking.
+Summary: Intercultural curricula can enrich learning.
+Discover practical steps and strategies to effectively design inclusive and diverse educational programs.
+Date of publishing: November 18, 2019 You are on this page because you believe that you have pretty decent intercultural teaching capacities.
+This is evidenced by your continued commitment to developing an awareness of your own identity and modelling perspective-taking.
 Students in your course have the opportunity to interact with different worldviews because you know that makes them smarter.
-You actively create opportunities to build relationships between ‘others’ and can recognize barriers to student participation – you’ve essentially mastered using your intercultural capacity to inform teaching practices.
-So now you must be wondering, “What’s next?
-How can I further internationalize in my course?”
-No fear, you are not alone.
-Dimitrov & Haque (2016) have some suggestions for “curriculum design competencies”.
-“Effective instructors are able…
+You actively create opportunities to build relationships between ‘others’ and can recognize barriers to student participation – you’ve essentially applied using your intercultural capacity to inform teaching practices.
+So now you must…

 All Aligned – Outcomes